SeReCo-Graduate-School/sereco-graduate-school.github.io/2023/summer-workshop.md

 We will publish your Extended Abstracts on this website.

 ### Dates
-* 23.04.
-Submission of Extended Abstracts
+* April 23: Submission of Extended Abstracts
-* 26.04.
-Reviews are given out
+* April 26:  Reviews are given out
-* 21.05.
-Review deadline
+* May 21: Review deadline
-* 22.05.
-Notification of authors
+* May 22: Notification of authors
-* 21.06.
-Submission of camera-ready Extended Abstracts
+* June 21: Submission of camera-ready Extended Abstracts
-* 17 - 18.07.
-SeReCo Summer Workshop 2023
+* July 17 and 18: SeReCo Summer Workshop 2023

 All dates are CET.